Amplitude-Developer-Docs/amplitude-dev-center/docs/experiment/general/evaluation/remote-evaluation.md

 ## Implementation

-Remote evaluation appends additional information to the user before passing the user object to the [evaluation implementation](./implementation.md).
+Remote evaluation resolves the user within amplitude and appends additional information to the user before passing the user object to the [evaluation implementation](./implementation.md).

 ![Diagram of remote evaluation, specifically amplitude ID resolution and user enrichment](../../../assets/images/experiment/remote-evaluation.drawio.svg)